Pork chop vs. Lamb — In-Depth Nutrition Comparison

-Important differences between Pork chop and Lamb and mutton
+Important differences between Pork chop and Lamb

 - Pork chop contains less Saturated Fat.

 The food varieties used in the comparison are Pork, fresh, loin, blade (chops), bone-in, separable lean and fat, cooked, broiled and Lamb, domestic, composite of trimmed retail cuts, separable lean and fat, trimmed to 1/4" fat, choice, cooked.